 I. It conflicts with the clear teachings of Christ.
 He stressed the importance of being born again:

-“Unless anyone is born again, he cannot see the kingdom of God” (John 3:3 NWT).
+“Unless anyone is born again, he cannot see the kingdom of God” (John 3:3).

-“Do not marvel because I told you, YOU people must be born again.”
-(Jn.
-3:7)
+“Do not marvel because I told you, YOU people must be born again” (John 3:7).

 “Jesus answered: Most truly I say to you, Unless anyone is born from water and spirit, he cannot enter into the kingdom of God.”
-(Jn.
-3:5).
+(John 3:5).

-2. This idea of a ‘two-tier salvation’ wasn’t early Watchtower teaching.
+2. The idea of a ‘two-tier salvation’ wasn’t early Watchtower teaching.
 Charles Russell wrote that:

 “The only way, by which any and all of the condemned race may come to God, is not by meritorious works, neither by ignorance, but by faith in the precious blood of Christ, which taketh away the sins of the world (1 Peter 1:19, John 1:29).
 This is the gospel, the good tidings of great joy, which shall be unto all people” (The Divine Plan of the Ages, 1886, 103).

-But today, JWs teach that the anointed class have been appointed between 33 AD and 1935.
+But today, the Watchtower Society teaches that the anointed class have been appointed between 33 AD and 1935.
 If their number has been completed since 1935, that means by now, most of them must have either died or become very old.

 “For Jesus said that, in this ‘time of the end,’ he separates to a position of favor those doing good to the remaining ones on earth of his ‘brothers,’ his joint heirs who make up the Christian congregation … These are the remaining ones of the ‘living stones’ that are built up into a spiritual house or temple, ‘a place for God to inhabit by spirit.’
 Those doing good to the members of this temple class are… [the] ‘great crowd.”
 (The Truth that Leads to Eternal Life, 121)

 This is an impending Watchtower crisis.
-Thus, they are now trying to manipulate the figures of the dead anointed class and shift the 1935 date.
+This is why they are now trying to manipulate the figures of the dead anointed class and shift the 1935 date.

 3. The doctrine is plagued with inconsistencies.
 Under the heading “Ancient Babylonian Concepts” in Reasoning from the Scriptures, they state: “The distinction between the priest and layman is characteristic of this [Babylonian] religion” (p.
 51).

-But elsewhere, they say: “Jesus, the Head does not split up the body of his congregation into a clergy class and a laity class of the ‘common people’…there is no division among those who make up the true church” (The Truth, p.
+Elsewhere, they stated: “Jesus, the Head does not split up the body of his congregation into a clergy class and a laity class of the ‘common people’…there is no division among those who make up the true church” (The Truth, p.
 119).

 So on the one hand, the Watchtower Society attacks other religious groups for having a clergy-laity distinction, but at the same time, they teach that Christians are in two classes – the anointed and servant class.

-To them it’s wrong to have a clergy class giving spiritual guidance to a laity class, but essential to have a “little flock” or “anointed class” giving spiritual guidance to the “other sheep” or “great crowd.”
+To them it’s wrong to have a clergy class giving spiritual guidance to a laity class, but essential to have a “little flock” or “anointed class” giving spiritual guidance to the “other sheep” or “great crowd!”
 Where is the difference?
-This is hypocrisy.
+Such hypocrisy.

-4. The Watchtower says: “only the 144,000 … have properly partaken of the emblems during the Memorial of Jesus’ death, and only with them did Jesus make his covenant … Members of the great crowd are not participant in the new covenant.”
-(Feb.
-1, 1998, 19)
+4. The Watchtower informs us that: “only the 144,000 … have properly partaken of the emblems during the Memorial of Jesus’ death, and only with them did Jesus make his covenant … Members of the great crowd are not participant in the new covenant.”
+(February 1, 1998, p.
+19)